-This section will discuss how to create standard calculated metrics.
 Standard calculated metrics give you the freedom to create completely new metrics to add to your dataset.
 You can use pre-existing elements from your dataset and functions from Explore's formula writing language.
-To create standard calculated metrics, you must use the Formula Editor (see Navigating the Formula window).

 To create a standard calculated metric

-- In the Query Builder, click the Calculation engine menu icon () on the right sidebar.
+- In Query Builder, click the calculations icon () on the right sidebar.

-You will be redirected to the Formula writing window (see Navigating the Formula window).
+You will be redirected to the formula editor (see Navigating the Formula editor).

 - If you want to add any metrics or attributes to your formula, choose them from the Select a field drop-down list or select Explore's auto-complete suggestion when manually typing.
 For more information on including metrics and attributes in your formulas, see Adding metrics and attributes to your formula.